 Sometimes it’s harder than necessary to reach a company.
-Sometimes customer service responsiveness is only bad when the outcome for the brand is less than positive – for example, when somebody wants to downgrade or cancel a service.
+Some customer service responsiveness is especially bad when the outcome for the brand is less than positive – for example, when somebody wants to downgrade or cancel a service.
 We’ve all been in situations where it’s almost impossible to cancel.
-You can’t do it online and have to call a number that’s then only answered during super restricted hours.
+You can’t do it online and have to call a number that’s only answered during super restrictive hours.

 Other times, customers get a hold of somebody, but feel like they aren’t being heard or their problem isn’t being addressed satisfactorily.
 It doesn’t have to be that way.

 In large part because of the invention and market penetration of smartphones, many people expect everything instantaneously, said David Cancel, CEO of Drift, during an interview with Ryan Barry of Zappi during the 2021 Virtual Insight Summit.

 “We want to buy the way we want to buy,” David said.
 “People want to do everything 24/7 but when you look at our businesses we run a 9-5, no weekends, no holidays schedules.
 That worked in a world where a company controlled the process.”

 Today, competition in many verticals is fierce and companies that have that great product with a great customer experience can win.

 What we call our customers could affect responsiveness

 Many behaviors do come back to mindset.
 That’s no different in customer service.
 How we think of our customers can also make a difference in how we treat them.
 Are they just a number?
 Do we think of them as a person?

 There certainly are a ton of different words to describe the people who buy from a business.

 But what we call them can make a difference.